Paying an annual fee or similar credit card costs can feel a bit unorthodox. In essence, you’re paying a fee to spend money.

 The Ink Business Cash is a good fit for small business owners who want to earn some of the best available rewards rates on common business expenses.

-Welcome bonus: Earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.
+Welcome bonus: Earn $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.

 Rewards rate: Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; and 1% cash back on all other purchases.